 AQA A Level Biology

-This course is aimed at students with a future interest in biological research or a vocation (such as medicine, veterinary science, microbiology, pharmacology).
-Topics of study topics including biological molecules, cell structure and division, homeostasis, populations and ecosystems.
+This course is aimed at students with a future interest in biological research or a vocation (such as medicine, veterinary science, microbiology or pharmacology).
+Topics of study topics include; biological molecules, cell structure and division, homeostasis, populations and ecosystems.
 The course is terminally assessed at the end of Year 13.